NotoFederico/SimplePySQLite/README.md

 # 1. Introduction

-A python console script which performs basic SQL querys
+SimplyPYSQLite is a python console script which performs basic SQL querys with sqlite3 library.

 ---